Pikachu & Zekrom-GX has seen a

 what Pokémon each competitor turns over to start the match.
 For example, in the

-first Pokémon Players Cup, Jack Millar and Matthew Burris controlled the flow
+first Pokémon Players Cup, Natalie Millar and Matthew Burris controlled the flow

 of the tournament with Lucario & Melmetal-GX, which has found its